 | Typical total (variable loan) | $500–$2,000 | Often offset by cashback |

-1. Your fixed rate period is ending
+1. Your fixed-rate period is ending

 3. Variable rates have moved since your loan started

-4. Your property value has increased
+4. Your property has gone up in value

 5. Your income has improved